Ujjwal-Paul/Portfolio/README.md

 # This is my Portfolio

 - Currently I am working on this
-- Made using React JS, Tailwind CSS, Aceternity UI
+- Made using React JS, Tailwind CSS, Framer Motion, Aceternity UI
 - <a href="https://ujjwalpaul.netlify.app" target="_blank">Live link here</a>